dotnet/csharpstandard/standard/patterns.md

     ;
 ```

-The runtime type of the value is tested against the *type* in the pattern.
-If it is of that runtime type (or some subtype), the pattern *matches* that value.
+The runtime type of the value is tested against the *type* in the pattern using the same rules specified in the is-type operator (§12.12.12.1).
+If the test succeeds, the pattern *matches* that value.
+It is a compile-time error if the *type* is a nullable value type (§8.3.12).
 This pattern form never matches a `null` value.

+> *Note*: The is-type expression `e is T` and the declaration pattern `e is T _` are equivalent when `T` isn't a nullable type. *end note*

 Given a pattern input value ([§11.1](patterns.md#111-general)) *e*, if the *simple_designation* is the *identifier* `_`, it denotes a discard ([§9.2.9.1](variables.md#9291-discards)) and the value of *e* is not bound to anything.
 (Although a declared variable with the name `_` may be in scope at that point, that named variable is not seen in this context.)
 If *simple_designation* is any other identifier, a local variable ([§9.2.9](variables.md#929-local-variables)) of the given type named by the given identifier is introduced.
 That local variable is assigned the value of the pattern input value when the pattern *matches* the value.

 Certain combinations of static type of the pattern input value and the given type are considered incompatible and result in a compile-time error.
-A value of static type `E` is said to be ***pattern compatible*** with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, or if either `E` or `T` is an open type ([§8.4.3](types.md#843-open-and-closed-types)).
+A value of static type `E` is said to be ***pattern compatible*** with the type `T` if there exists an identity conversion, an implicit or explicit reference conversion, a boxing conversion, or an unboxing conversion from `E` to `T`, or if either `E` or `T` is an open type ([§8.4.3](types.md#843-open-and-closed-types)).
 A declaration pattern naming a type `T` is *applicable to* every type `E` for which `E` is pattern compatible with `T`.

 > *Note*: The support for open types can be most useful when checking types that may be either struct or class types, and boxing is to be avoided. *end note*
 <!-- markdownlint-disable MD028 -->